thermotools/thermopack/doc/markdown/getting_started.md

 plt.ylabel('Pressure [Pa]') # The third element in each tuple is the pressure along the phase boundary plt.xlabel('Molar composition')
 ```

-The minimum and maximum pressure of the phase envelope trace can be set with the kwargs `minimum_pressure` and `maximum_pressure`.
-For the full details, see the [docs for the `thermo` class](https://github.com/thermotools/thermopack/wiki/Methods-in-the-thermo-class#get_binary_pxyself-temp-maximum_pressure150000000-minimum_pressure1000000-maximum_dz0003-maximum_dlns001).

 ### Dew- and bubble points